Frequently Asked Questions

 If you need to cancel your order it is best to give our online team a call on (02) 6282 3199

 On weekends our online team may not be operating.
-Either give us a call monday morning or reply to your order email and we will endeavour to stop goods leaving the store.
+Either give us a call Monday morning or reply to your order email and we will get back to you asap.

 Cymbals